 A warm storage custody solution, as the name might imply, offers the accessibility of hot storage solutions while providing cold storage security standards.
 The infrastructure is built in an online environment, unlocking the potential behind immediate asset accessibility and advanced Blockchain-protocol functionalities.
 To be able to provide this combination of both worlds, sophisticated banking-grade infrastructures are necessary.

 Over the last year, the market landscape for custody solutions evolved very fast with numerous players entering the competitive arena offering a wide variety of solutions based on different value propositions and technology stacks.
-What is clear is that the different options presented (hot, cold, and warm storage) will continue to co-exist, each of them answering to different institutional investors’ needs.
-Whether hot, cold, or warm, the ecosystem will require all three forms of custody at the same time with asset managers leveraging more than one custodial service at a time (to spread the risk) and more than one type of solution (depending on the investing strategy).
-What is crucial for the industry is that, regardless of the type of custody, solutions will be based on banking-grade standards, and compliant with regulations.
+What is clear is that the different options presented (hot, cold, and warm storage) will continue to co-exist, each of them answering different institutional investors’ needs.
+Whether hot, cold, or warm, the ecosystem will require all three forms of asset custody at the same time, with asset managers leveraging more than one custodial service at once in order to spread the risk, and more than one type of solution, depending on the investing strategy.
+What is crucial for the industry is that, regardless of the type of asset custody, solutions will be based on banking-grade standards, and compliant with regulations.

-Institutional grade warm custody solutions will prevail, given their ability to meet and cover a wider spectrum of institutional investors’ needs.
-A banking-grade infrastructure not only guarantees maximum security, but also unlocks the potential behind immediate online accessibility of Digital Assets — such as in-custody trading, staking, voting, and other advanced Blockchain-protocol functionThisities.
+Institutional-grade warm custody solutions will prevail, given their ability to meet and cover a wider spectrum of institutional investors’ needs.
+A banking-grade infrastructure not only guarantees maximum security, but also unlocks the potential behind immediate online accessibility of digital assets — such as in-custody trading, staking, voting, and other advanced blockchain-protocol functionalities.

 If you are interested in learning more about Finoa’s custody solution please get in touch with us and we will be happy to demonstrate our capabilities and our distinctiveness.